dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 9 Spring models

-The extension is proportional to the distance from the neutral line—as you can guess by observing that it is the simplest scaling relationship that predicts zero extension at the neutral line (or try Problem 9.1).
+The extension is proportional to the distance from the neutral line — as you can guess by observing that it is the simplest scaling relationship that predicts zero extension at the neutral line (or try Problem 9.1).
 In symbols, (Δ𝑙)typical spring ∝ ℎ.

 (9.34)